matthewbdaly/laravel-azure-storage/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Packages and PHP version**
+ - PHP version
+ - Laravel version
+ - Version of this package

 **Screenshots**
 If applicable, add screenshots to help explain your problem.